idbrii/vim-mergetool/readme.md

 Plus, to resolve the conflict you don't need to edit conflict markers directly - just pick either side of a conflict using `:diffget` and `:diffput` commands.

 This plugin was initially inspired by [whiteinge/diffconflicts](https://github.com/whiteinge/diffconflicts).
 Check out [how this plugin is different from existing solutions](#how-is-it-different-from-x).

+When triggering merges from within vim (as opposed to as a git merge tool), works even better with [vim-fugitive](https://github.com/tpope/vim-fugitive) installed.

 ## Minimal working example (TL;DR)